VegardIversen/jetbot_NAIL/README.md

 ```
 sudo systemctl restart nvargus-daemon
 ```
 in consoll, password: jetbot.
-This is standard
+This is standard.

+Wifi or bluetooth not connecting. try connect via screen and keyboard, or restart jetson nano until it works.

+first run can be abit slow.
+Run it multiple times before demo.
+It has to warm up

 ## Todo
 * write better code